butchhoward/luther/README.md

 * Report the temperature every 12 seconds
 * Tweet the temperature to Luther's twitter when either:
   * 12 hours has elapsed without a tweet
-  * The current temperature has change by 5 Degrees compared to the most recent tweet
+  * The current temperature has changed by 5 Degrees compared to the most recent tweet
   * The on-board button is pressed
 * Provide a display of the [temperature history](https://app.losant.com/#/dashboards/572d0ee088a6f20100df2900)